 Vice President – David Stelle

 From the Boston area, David came out to San Francisco in 1984 after hitch-hiking through Holland and Germany.
 Earlier (1978) earned a Bachelor of Science in Mathematics from Windham College in Putney VT.
 First time in Albuquerque was for 7 years starting in 1998 after earning a Masters in Landscape Architecture from the University of Oregon and spending a summer in Rome Italy.
-Returned here mid 2016 after living in several locations in SoCal and the Bay Area, I returned to Albu-quirky in mid 2016.
+He returned here mid 2016 after living in several locations in SoCal and the Bay Area, I returned to Albu-quirky in mid 2016.
 I’m interested in good design, systems thinking, software development, user interface design, pro ice hockey (Bruins, Sharks, Avs), skiing, hiking, art, music, board games, happiness and generally having fun.
 I see this group as a valuable source of support and social connection for every one of its members.

 Treasurer – Richard Grady

 I am a retired accountant and have lived in Albuquerque for 6 years, but I have been a member of AHA quite a bit longer than that.
 I love music, especially classical, opera and jazz, and sing in a barbershop chorus and quartet.
 I am the treasurer of the local chapter of the Barbershop Harmony Society, and also a trumpet player who once played in the Tulsa Philharmonic.
 My other principal hobby is Tournament Bridge.
 I have three children and 10 grandchildren.
 I love movies and read voraciously.